Alex-Teo/CG4002-B01-Dance-Dance-Resolution/Dashboard/README.md

 <h2 align="center">Folder Descriptions</h2>

 ### Backend
-This folder contain all the files that handles the behind-the-scenes of the website.
+The Backend folder contains all the files that handles the behind-the-scenes of the website.
 For this application, the backend folder mainly holds the files for setting up of the web server and the connection to the database

 ### Frontend
+The Frontend folder contains all the files pertaining to the website of the application that users will interact with.
+For this application, the frontend folder holds the files for the React JS UI Components